Help us reach our goal of $370,000

 Should any of the agencies supported by United Way’s investments not align with an individual’s personal beliefs and values, Donor Choice or “Donor Designation,” is an added service United Way offers to its donors that allows them to direct a portion or the entirety of their gift to any registered charity in Canada.

-Thanks to our volunteers, United Way of Calgary and Area has one of the lowest fundraising costs in Canada.
-In 2022, United Way estimates fundraising and related operating costs will be between 14 and 15 per cent.
+United Way of Calgary and Area has one of the lowest fundraising cost ratios in Canada.
+Fundraising and related operating costs have been between 10% - 14% of total revenue for the last 10 years.
 This is well below the Canada Revenue Agency (CRA)’s acceptable level of 35 per cent.
 Administrative costs, in part, also fund initiatives that drive systems change and capacity building of the social sector—work that brings great value to our community.

 United Way files an annual T3010 with Canada Revenue Agency and our financials are audited annually by an independent auditor.
 To see United Way’s detailed financial statements, click here.

 United Way holds itself accountable to its donors, and invests donated resources as wisely, efficiently, and effectively as possible, generating a high return on community investment.
 We rigorously monitor and report on the impact of our investments so donors can be confident their investment is making a positive difference.

 In addition, United Way routinely earns top rankings from a variety of organizations that benchmark against other Canadian non-profits of similar scope and size.
 United Way has received a 4/4 star rating on Charity Intelligence for our financial and reporting transparency, accountability to donors, and overhead costs.
 MoneySense’s Charity 100, which rates 100 of the biggest charities in Canada based on finances and transparency, rated United Way as an A+ charity in 2019.
 United Way of Calgary and Area was also ranked among the top 10 charities on Maclean’s list of top 100 rated charities in Canada.